Lars Engelbrecht

 Lars Engelbrecht (born 1968) is a Danish philatelist who in 2016 was invited to sign the Roll of Distinguished Philatelists.
 He is a specialist in the postal stationery of Denmark and a philatelic judge.
 Lars was chairman of the FIP Postal Stationery Commission from 2012 to 2018.
 He won the Lee Medal from the Royal Philatelic Society London in 2014.
-In 2021 he issued the two volume book "Denmark Postal Stationery - The Bi-coloured Issue 1871-1905".
+In 2021 he issued the two volume book "Denmark Postal Stationery - The Bi-coloured Issue 1871-1905" for which he in 2023 received the Crawford Medal.